hofaith/vshed_scripts/README.md

 This repository contains data and analysis code for the study titled "Viral Shedding and Clinical Illness in Naturally Acquired Influenza Virus Infections" published on PubMed.
 Link: https://pubmed.ncbi.nlm.nih.gov/20377412/

+## Overview

+In this study, we investigated the relationship between viral shedding and clinical illness in individuals with naturally acquired influenza virus infections.
+We aimed to understand the duration and pattern of viral shedding and its association with the severity of clinical symptoms.

 ## Data

 The data used in this study is located in the `data` directory.
 It includes several CSV files that contain information on clinic visits, home visits, symptom scores, and demographic information.